tsusanto/gt/_posts/2025-02-21-pork-belly-ssamjang.md

 I like to boil the pork for about 10 minutes to clean it and reduce the taste of porkiness, but this step is optional.

-Pan fry the pork slices in a grill pan, no oil necessary.
+Heat up a non stick grill pan preferably with grooves so the oil can drip down, no oil necessary.
 Pan fry each side for about 5 minutes each.
 Take the pork slices out and cut into thin bite sized pieces.
 Put the pork pieces back in the grill pan and cook for another 5 minutes, stir it a couple times to even char on all sides.

 Assemble the wraps by taking a lettuce leaf, a spoonful of rice, a little bit of kimchi, 2-3 pork pieces and top it with ssamjang sauce.
 Eat it immediately and wash it down with beer.